 He was one of 425,000 prisoners of war incarcerated in 700 camps inside the United States during World War II.
 Most of the POWs were German, and many of them weren’t Nazis.

-More than a dozen prison camps were located in New England.
-In Massachusetts, prisoners were held in Boston when they arrived, while wounded POWs were sent to hospitals and anti-Nazis imprisoned at Fort Devens.
+New England had more than a dozen prison camps during the war.
+In Massachusetts, prisoners were held in Boston when they arrived, while wounded POWs went to hospitals and anti-Nazis imprisoned at Fort Devens.
 Others were held at Camp McKay, Westover Field, Camp Edwards on Cape Cod and Camp Andrews and Fort Strong in Boston Harbor.

-Franz Bacher was sent to northern New Hampshire to cut down trees in the tiny logging town of Stark, named after Revolutionary War hero John Stark.
+German POW Franz Bacher went to northern New Hampshire to cut down trees in the tiny logging town of Stark, named after Revolutionary War hero John Stark.
 It was Stark, ironically, who gave the state its motto, “Live Free or Die.”

 Many prisoners escaped from Camp Stark, only to return after finding that living free meant subsisting on berries in the woods.

 When the Germans surrendered in North Africa in 1942, Britain was swamped with German POWs.
 America agreed to take 50,000 and transported them in empty ships to New York City, Boston and Norfolk.
 That number rose to 60,000, then 100,000, and 160,000 by September 1943.

 By then a Berlin, N.H., paper firm called the Brown Company had a worker shortage.
 The company managed to hire and retain only half of the 2,000 men it normally employed.
 The workers either served in the military of found more lucrative jobs in Massachusetts and Connecticut defense plants.

 The Brown Company couldn’t meet its quota of pulpwood needed for the war effort.
 In July 1943, the Brown Company began talks with the federal government about getting German POW labor.